Is election night broken? TV news stuck to old routines amid voting upheaval — and confusion followed.

 The uncertain count in a few key swing states, especially Pennsylvania, created a long interregnum that Trump filled with more allegations of vote-stealing.
 The major networks and other news organizations didn’t call the election for Biden until nearly four days after polls had closed, and only after it became statistically unlikely for Trump to overcome Biden’s slim but still growing lead in the state.

-The reluctance to declare a winner earlier was challenged by some Democrats, notably former Virginia Gov. Terry McAuliffe.
-He told CNN’s Don Lemon on Wednesday night that the outstanding votes strongly favored Biden in Michigan, Arizona, Nevada, Georgia and Pennsylvania — all states he eventually won.
+The reluctance to declare a winner earlier was challenged by some Democrats, notably former Virginia governor Terry McAuliffe (D).
+He told CNN’s Don Lemon early Wednesday morning that the outstanding votes strongly favored Biden in Michigan, Arizona, Nevada, Georgia and Pennsylvania — all states he eventually won.
 “Joe Biden is going to be the next president of the United States of America,” McAuliffe declared.

 In an interview, McAuliffe said his prediction wasn’t hard to make.

-“I was up all night [on Election Night], and I went through all the numbers.
+“I was up all night [on election night], and I went through all the numbers.
 It was clear to me that Joe Biden was going to get 306 electoral votes, that he was the president-elect.
 I had to get it out there and put the marker down.
 Other people should have said it, too.
 Get off the ledge! . . .
 I think they were afraid of [criticism from] the Trump operation.”

 McAuliffe said state edicts preventing officials from counting mail-in votes until Election Day “was a deliberate political strategy by Republican legislatures so Trump could declare victory on election night.
 Their only hope was to create a fiction on election night.”
 But the networks also profited from the uncertainty, he said.
 “People made a lot of money talking about this for a few days.”

 Could there have been a better way to present election results?
-Absent another pandemic, it’s unlikely future national election returns will follow the same zigzagging path as Election Night 2020.
+Absent another pandemic, it’s unlikely future national election returns will follow the same zigzagging path as election night 2020.
 Then again, growing voter comfort with mail-in voting has spurred talk of expanding it in some states.
 Certainly, the red and blue mirages could have been erased, or at least reduced, if every state started counting their mail-in ballots soon after they arrive.

 But there is little appetite, among either state officials or journalists, for ending the traditional system of reporting incomplete results as they trickle in — no matter how misleading they may be.